habedi/PracticalMachineLearning/README.md

 * [Awesome-Graph](https://github.com/jbmusso/awesome-graph): A curated list of resources (e.g., libraries, frameworks, and databases) related to graphs
 * [Parallel Graph AnalytiX (PGX)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html): A graph processing and analytics toolbox from Oracle which is written in Java
 * [ROOT](https://root.cern.ch): A scientific toolbox for data processing and analysis in C++
-* [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a friendly Java toolkit for topic modeling on textual data
+* [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a friendly Java toolkit for topic modelling on textual data
 * [Java Data Mining Package](https://jdmp.org/): An opensource Java package for mining massive datasets implementing a vast collection of algorithms (i.e., clustering, regression, classification, and graphical models)
 * [ScalaNLP](http://www.scalanlp.org/): A numerical computation and Data Mining library suite written in Scala, with an emphasis on NLP
 * [Vegas](https://www.vegas-viz.org/): A very flexible declarative data visualization library in Scala that works with Apache Spark right out of the box